 Don't be confused by the name.
 The Mountain Trainer Lite is NOT a lightweight hiking shoe.

 Italian brands run small and narrow (by U.S. standards), especially in the toes.
 However, the Mountain Trainer Lite is wide by Italian standards.
 That shakes out to a shoe that runs a little small with fairly standard width.
 Plan on sizing up (unless you're wearing it as an approach shoe).
 Hikers with wide feet may or may not be able to fit in the Mountain Trainer by sizing up more than normal.
-My hiking size is usually a 12 wide, and I got a good enough fit by sizing up to US size 13 in the Mountain Trainer Lite.
+My everyday shoe size is a 11.5, and I got a good snug but doable fit by sizing up to US size 12.5 in the Mountain Trainer Lite.

 testing support, comfort, and traction on Pennsylvania's Mid-State Trail